'Tragedy Averted': Texas Grandma Praised For Stopping Alleged Planned Mass Shooting

 "If you suspect a friend or loved one is planning violence against themselves or others, do not hesitate to seek help immediately by calling law enforcement," said Nealy Cox, the U.S. attorney.

-As NPR's Bill Chappell reported, there have been more than 250 mass shootings so far this year in the U.S. Just this weekend, gunmen in Dayton, Ohio and El Paso, Texas, shot dead 31 people.
+As NPR's Bill Chappell reported, there have been more than 250 mass shootings so far this year in the United States.
+Just this weekend, gunmen in Dayton, Ohio, and El Paso, Texas, shot dead 31 people.